kotoko/voidlinux-iso-extra/Readme.md

 bash gen_using_docker.sh
 ```

-Generated image will be in directory `out/`.
+New ISO will be in folder out/.

 Done!